jakoch/awesome-composer/README.md

 - [PhantomJS-Installer](https://github.com/jakoch/phantomjs-installer)- A Composer Package which installs the PhantomJS binary (Linux, Windows, Mac) into /bin of your project.
 - [Composer-Vendor-Cleanup](https://github.com/0xch/composer-vendor-cleanup)- A script which removes whitelisted unnecessary files (like tests/docs etc.) from the vendor directory

-## GUI

-- [Composercat](https://www.getcomposercat.com/) - Composercat is a comprehensive GUI for the Composer package manager, designed both for professionals and people taking their first steps with Composer.

 ## Services

 - [Dependabot](https://dependabot.com/) - Dependabot is a dependency update service.
 It monitors and updates your dependencies by sending a pull-request.
 The service is free for public repos and personal account repos.